pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - Animoji get makeup option and cartoon AirPods
     - Memoji stickers to stick memoji in messages, in a similar way to what you do.
 Available on A9 and later devices, True Depth camera not a requirement
 - separated iCloud accounts for work and personal life
+- redesigned *Reminders* app
+- *Find My* app
+    - merges *Find My Devices* and *Find My Friends* apps
+    - find your devices offline by using other devices as mesh networks
+    - encrypted and anonymous
+- peek and pop, quick actions in homescreen and Control Center and other 3D-touch-specific features coming to iPhone and iPads as 'Haptic Touch' features
+- much improved PWA support.
+Check [this thread](https://twitter.com/firt/status/1135709949772881921) for screenshots and features
 - iPads got their own iOS branch, called *iPadOS*, albeit Gui Rambo [has proved](https://twitter.com/_inside/status/1135640410175332356) it's just a marketing name.
 It's still iOS under the hood, not a fork the way tvOS is

 **Photos and Camera**